 Working in the veterinary industry is extremely rewarding but the levels of responsibility and pressure can also make it very challenging.
-It is a well-known fact that levels of stress in the veterinary profession are often high so this mental health awareness week, take some time to check up on your colleagues and make sure they are ok.
+It is a well-known fact that levels of stress in the veterinary profession are often high so take some time to check up on your colleagues.

 What makes the veterinary profession so stressful?

 Working in the veterinary profession is very demanding; long hours, lone working and high levels of responsibility.
 All of which can contribute to mental health challenges.

 Having to regularly perform or witness euthanasia can be difficult for all those involved.
 Some studies even suggest that having to repeatedly euthanise animals can lead to a form of post-traumatic stress disorder (PTSD).